 Once inside, these pests will nibble on just about anything including furniture, bedding, cardboard, plastic, and electrical wiring.
-Rodents chew constantly because it feels good on their teeth, as well as to shred materials to use for nesting.
-The resulting electrical damage and malfunctions have been identified as the cause for 8% – 20% of housefires
+They chew constantly to shred the materials they need for nesting and because it feels good on their teeth.

-Aside from these destructive habits, rodent infestations pose a number of health threats too.
-A single mouse can produce 40 to 100 droppings per day, damaging property and spreading disease.
-Rodents carry bacteria on their bodies and spread it through their droppings.
-In addition to spreading diseases like salmonella and Hantavirus, rodent dander and droppings can cause problems for people with asthma and allergies too.
+Aside from these destructive habits, rodent infestations pose a number of health threats, too.
+A single mouse can produce 40 to 100 droppings per day, damaging property and spreading diseases like salmonella and Hantavirus.
+Their droppings and dander can also cause problems for people with asthma and allergies.

 - Nests, or piles of shredded material hidden in sheltered spots like under cabinets and dressers or behind appliances.
 Rodents like to be cozy and warm and will use whatever they can find to build themselves a comfortable nest to call home.

 - Tracks can often be found on and around your items which will help you identify what type of pest you’re dealing with.
-Mice have the smallest feet and rats drag their tail, so look for a long dust free line between the feet marks.
-Since most people don’t spend a lot of time cleaning storage units, there should be plenty of dust to help you play detective.
+Mice have the smallest feet and rats drag their tail, so look for a long dust-free line between the feet marks.
+Since most people don’t spend a lot of time cleaning self-storage units, there should be plenty of dust to help you play detective.